blabla1337/skf-flask/installations/local/README.md

 * __Configure kubernetes config file for Labs__

 For also launching the labs from the SKF application we need to create a Kubernetes cluster in one of the platforms like Google.
-When you created the cluster you need to place the kubernetes config file in the location ~/.kube/config
+When you created the cluster you need to place the kubernetes config file in the location ~/.kube/config of the machine you run the SKF app

 ```